hokkanen/st-mq/README.md

 ```
 node scripts/mqtt_control.js
 ```
-to publish 'ON' and 'OFF' messages to MQTT 'st/heat' topic depending on the hourly electricity spot price.
+to publish on/off messages to MQTT 'st/heat' topic depending on the hourly electricity spot price.
 The outputted hourly data is automatically stored in [workspace/mqtt.csv](workspace/mqtt.csv).

 To run with `pm2` process manager, use
 ```